mohamedbstar413/terraform/iti/day3/README.md

 🏗️ Architecture

   VPC (10.0.0.0/16) with public and private subnets across two Availability Zones for high availability.

   NGINX reverse proxies deployed in public subnets to handle incoming traffic.

   Backend web servers (BE WS) running in private subnets, isolated from the internet.

   Application Load Balancers (ALB) to distribute requests between proxies and backend instances.

   Security Groups configured to strictly control communication between components.

 ⚙️ Tools & Technologies

 Terraform

   Modularized infrastructure code for reusability and scalability.

   Automated provisioning of networking, compute, and load balancing.

 Ansible

   Configured NGINX reverse proxies.

   Automated backend server setup and system hardening.

+AWS Services
-AWS Services: VPC, EC2, ALB, Security Groups, Subnets.
+  VPC, EC2, ALB, Security Groups, Subnets.

 🚀 Features

   End-to-end automation of infrastructure provisioning and configuration.

   Idempotent deployments: safe to re-run without breaking the environment.

   Zero-downtime design using multi-AZ architecture and load balancing.

   Backend workloads secured in private subnets with only proxies exposed to the internet.

 📊 Results

   Reduced provisioning and configuration time by ~80% compared to manual setup.

   Delivered a production-ready, resilient, and secure environment.

   Demonstrates best practices in IaC, configuration management, and cloud architecture design.